thdwodud1997/thdwodud1997.github.io/_pages/about.md

 # 🔥 News
-- _2025.02_, __The co-first author paper, "Foldable and Rollable Interlaced Structure for Deployable Robotic Systems" submitted to _Science Robotics_, has entered the revision stage!__
+- _2025.02_, __The co-first author paper, "Foldable and Rollable Interlaced Structure for Deployable Robotic Systems" submitted to _Science Robotics_ has entered the revision stage!__

 # 🔧 Projects
 - _2023.07 - now_, __Graduate Research: Extendable Arm as a Mobile Manipulator__<br>